 Rebelski combines very good flavor, texture, presentation, and a strong plant.
 Bright red, shiny, ribbed fruits avg.
 7–8 oz., and are very crack resistant.
 Enough firmness to withstand some handling.
 Developed for the French market, which appreciates lightly ruffled tomatoes, and sold as 'Rebelski' in Europe.
 Rebelski's comprehensive greenhouse-specific disease package has proved its value in our high tunnel trials, where powdery mildew has recently become a major problem.
 Very high yield potential.
 Grafted to Estamino rootstock, which offers broad resistance to soil-borne disease and high vigor and fruit production.
 For complete disease resistance information, please refer to the Estamino product description.
 'Rebelski is also known as DRW 7749.'
 Indeterminate.
-1 Unit = 102 plants.
+One Unit = 1 flat of 72 plants.
 Organically grown.

 This product does not ship outside the United States.